Full-timePublic Relations Certificate

 (Some after-hours and weekend work may be required.)

-All PR students need a wireless-enabled laptop or notebook loaded with a licensed Microsoft Office suite.
-You also need a copy of the Canadian Press Stylebook.
+You will need a computer with a licensed copy of Microsoft Word 2010 or newer.
+You also need a copy of the Canadian Press Stylebook and one-month subscriptions to Adobe Photoshop and Premiere Rush (please contact us regarding a detailed schedule if you intend to take advantage of a free seven-day trial).
 To purchase an online subscription to the book, visit the Canadian Press website.*

 *You may purchase the textbook or subscription after we accept you into the program.
 The cost is not included in your tuition.

-After we interview and accept you into the program, we'll require an $850 non-refundable deposit to hold your spot.
-The remaining tuition is due two weeks before classes begin.
+After we interview and accept you into the program, we'll require a $1,000 non-refundable deposit to hold your spot.
+The remaining tuition is due two months before classes begin.
 Note that if you miss the payment deadline, we cannot hold your seat in the program.
-Your tuition is non-refundable after classes start.
+Seats fill in this program on a first-come, first-served basis.
+Pay early to secure your seat.

 |Application fee||$75 (non-refundable)|